CpanelInc/ea-cpanel-tools/SOURCES/option-flags-README.md

       * /etc/cpanel/ea4/option-flags/foo/wop/zig
       * /etc/cpanel/ea4/option-flags/foo/wop/zag
 3. All available flags will be documented in this document under “Available Flags”
+   * We should always list what versions of what things the flag was introduced in.

 ## Available Flags